Skye-XD/desktop-icons-ng/README.md

 - [x] ~~Gtk.DropTargetAsync(), in X11, does not set Gtk.StateFlags.NORMAL on the widget once the drag is finished.
 Current workaround is to set it manually with Widget.set_state_flags(Gtk.StateFlags.NORMAL, true) explicitly on drag end.
 It works perfectly on Wayland without a workaround.~~ This is no longer relevent or necessary, use CSS to unhighlight droptarget.

-- [ ] Reading a text drop on the desktop stopped working as dropactor.read_value_finish(result) does not seem to return the text dropped from Gnome 43 onwards :-(.
-Also see above- cannot read mime type directly from Gtk.DropTargetAsync.
+- [x] ~~Reading a text drop on the desktop stopped working as dropactor.read_value_finish(result) does not seem to return the text dropped from Gnome 43 onwards :-(.
+Also see above- cannot read mime type directly from Gtk.DropTargetAsync.~~ Works with firefox, Chrome uses a different mechanism...

 If this extension does not work for you, just deactivate it in extensions manager, and you can use the classic DING Gtk3 extension.